rust-lang/rust/text/0560-integer-overflow.md

 2. `as` was changed to restore the behavior before the RFC (that is, it truncates to the target bitwidth and reinterprets the highest order bit, a.k.a. sign-bit, as necessary, as a C cast would).
+3. Shifts were specified to mask off the bits of over-long shifts.
+4. Overflow was specified to be two's complement wrapping (this was mostly a clarification).
+5. `INT_MIN / -1` and `INT_MIN % -1` panics.

 # Acknowledgements and further reading